mikelogaciuk/mikelogaciuk.github.io/content/posts/what-the-hell-haphpened.md

 - I just wanted to create a website for my **Counter-Strike** clan.
 - I didn't know anything about programming, web development or so (apart from basics of html and styling).
 - I just knew that I wanted to create a website.
-- Back then, it felt not so hard to do so (at least I thougt so).
+- Back then, it felt not so hard to do so (at least I thought so).

 So I found some free materials, some book in the local library and a free hosting service that supported **Php** and started my journey (kinda).